-Students seeking admission to the program with a voice, piano, organ, or orchestral instrument principal must present an audition at Bob Jones University or send a digital recording if conditions prevent a live audition.
+Students seeking admission to the program with a voice, piano, organ, or orchestral instrument principal must present an audition at Bob Jones University or contact Admission for graduate audition information if conditions prevent a live audition.
 Those wishing to pursue a choral conducting principal must audition in person.

-All graduate students in the Division of Music must take the Music Theory Placement Test prior to enrollment.
+All graduate students in the Division of Music must take the Music Theory Placement Test.
 Those not passing this test will register for MT 499 (Theory Review).
-Graduate credit is not available for this remedial class.
+Graduate credit is not available for this remedial